-On March 22, 2022, we entered into the Purchase Agreement with B. Riley pursuant to which B. Riley committed to purchase up to the Total Commitment of Class A Ordinary Shares, subject to certain limitations and conditions set forth in the Purchase Agreement.
+On March 22, 2022, we entered into an equity line financing pursuant to an ordinary shares purchase agreement with B. Riley pursuant to which B. Riley committed to purchase up to \$471.7 million (the "Total Commitment") of Class A Ordinary Shares, subject to certain limitations and conditions set forth in the purchase agreement.

-Upon Commencement, Swvl will have the right, but not the obligation, from time to time at Swvl's sole discretion over the 24-month period from and after the Commencement, to direct B. Riley to purchase a specified amount of Class A Ordinary Shares (such specified amount, the "Purchase Share Amount"), not to exceed a daily maximum calculated in accordance with the terms of the Purchase Agreement.
+Upon the initial satisfaction of the conditions to B. Riley purchase obligation set forth in the purchase agreement (the "Commencement"), including that a registration statement registering under the Securities Act, the resale by B. Riley of Class A Ordinary Shares issued to it by Swvl under the purchase agreement, which Swvl agreed to file with the SEC following the closing of the purchase agreement pursuant to the registration rights agreement, is declared effective by the SEC and a final prospectus relating thereto is filed with the SEC, Swvl will have the right, but not the obligation, from time to time at Swvl's sole discretion over the 24-month period from and after the Commencement, to direct B. Riley to purchase a specified amount of Class A Ordinary Shares (such specified amount, the "Purchase Share Amount"), not to exceed a daily maximum calculated in accordance with the terms of the purchase agreement.

-The per share purchase price for the Class A Ordinary Shares that Swvl elects to sell to B. Riley in a purchase pursuant to the Purchase Agreement, if any, will be determined by reference to the VWAP, less a discount of 3%.
+The per share purchase price for the Class A Ordinary Shares that Swvl elects to sell to B. Riley in a purchase pursuant to the purchase agreement, if any, will be determined by reference to the volume weighted average price of the Class A Ordinary Shares (the "VWAP"), less a discount of 3%.

-There is no upper limit on the price per share that the Selling Securityholder could be obligated to pay for the Class A Ordinary Shares that we may elect to sell to it in any Purchase or any Intraday Purchase under the Purchase Agreement.
-In the case of Purchases and Intraday Purchases effected by us under the Purchase Agreement, if any, all share and dollar amounts used in determining the purchase price per share of Class A Ordinary Shares to be purchased by the Selling Securityholder in a Purchase or an Intraday Purchase (as applicable), or in determining the applicable maximum purchase share amounts or applicable volume or price threshold amounts in connection with any such Purchase or Intraday Purchase (as applicable), in each case, will be equitably adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction occurring during any period used to calculate such per share purchase price, maximum purchase share amounts or applicable volume or price threshold amounts.
+There is no upper limit on the price per share that B. Riley could be obligated to pay for the Class A Ordinary Shares that we may elect to sell to it in any Purchase or any Intraday Purchase (each as defined in the purchase agreement) under the purchase agreement.
+In the case of Purchases and Intraday Purchases effected by us under the purchase agreement, if any, all share and dollar amounts used in determining the purchase price per share of Class A Ordinary Shares to be purchased by B. Riley in a Purchase or an Intraday Purchase (as applicable), or in determining the applicable maximum purchase share amounts or applicable volume or price threshold amounts in connection with any such Purchase or Intraday Purchase (as applicable), in each case, will be equitably adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction occurring during any period used to calculate such per share purchase price, maximum purchase share amounts or applicable volume or price threshold amounts.

-The Company may not issue or sell any Class A Ordinary Shares to the Selling Securityholder under the Purchase Agreement which, when aggregated with all other Class A Ordinary Shares then beneficially owned by the Selling Securityholder and its affiliates (as calculated pursuant to Section 13(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Rule 13d-3 thereunder), would result in the Selling Securityholder beneficially owning more than the Beneficial Ownership Limitation, which equal to 4.99% of the outstanding Class A Ordinary Shares.
+The Company may not issue or sell any Class A Ordinary Shares to B. Riley under the purchase agreement which, when aggregated with all other Class A Ordinary Shares then beneficially owned by B. Riley and its affiliates (as calculated pursuant to Section 13(d) of the Securities Exchange Act of 1934, as amended, and Rule 13d-3 thereunder), would result in B. Riley beneficially owning more than 4.99% of the outstanding Class A Ordinary Shares.